USEPA/AMET/docs/AMET_Install_Guide_v13.md

  **MPAS** - The example data file for WRF also contains with **MPAS** model output and put in the same **$AMETBASE/model_data/MET/metExample** directory.
 This tarball contains one month of **MPAS** outputs in netCDF format.
 The temporal range is July 1 2013 0:00 UTC to July 31 2013 23:00 UTC with a global mesh that ranges from 92 km global to 25 km over the continental U.S.

-After you untar the tarfiles above, the directory **$AMETBASE/model\_data/MET** will contain the following files.
+After you untar the tarfiles above, the directory **$AMETBASE/model\_data/MET** will contain files like the following where DD is day fo the month.

 ```
-Add file list
+wrfout.surface.201107DD.nc
+history.2013.07-DD.luf.nc
 ```

 #### Air quality output data